-This Compensation Discussion and Analysis, or CD&A, discusses the compensation program for the executives identified as named executive officers ("NEOs") in the Summary Compensation Table and below.
+This Compensation Discussion and Analysis, or CD&A, discusses the compensation program for our named executive officers ("NEOs") identified in the Summary Compensation Table and below.
 In this CD&A, the terms "we," "us," "our," "GrowGeneration" and the "Company" refer to GrowGeneration Corp. and not to the Compensation Committee.